Gone With The....

 Taylor Smith

 I'm not sure I agree about Quantum Computing.
-To me, it seemed more like Shor's Algorithm.
+To me, it seemed more like Qubits.

 Jordan Lee